markjnkim/es_mod/02-css/content/lesson-4-queries.md

 }
 ```

-### NEED: Video explaining how the styles above are overridden at this breakpoint

 This follows some of the same beats as the 980px breakpoint where we take flex children and make them run full width of the page instead of sharing the horizontal row with other elements.
 We didn't want the icon to become full-width of the page, however, because it would get to large; so we capped it at 32% width using `flex-basis` and told it not to take up any extra unused space by setting `flex-grow` to 0 (these are done in the `flex` declaration).